elisilk/password-generator-app/README.md

 - Check over spacing and font sizes
 - Why does the generate button stay active/focused after a click?
 What should happen?
 - Use lambdatest to test on different browsers
-- Or better yet, start with Firefox, Safari, Tor, etc., on my machine first and see if issues come up.
+- Or better yet, start with Firefox, Safari, Tor, etc., on my local machine first and see if issues come up.
 For example, looks like the input range slider has a thick white border in Firefox.

 More general ideas I want to consider: